 About Us

 Massachusetts General Hospital was awarded an R25 grant through the National Institute of Allergy and Infectious Diseases in Fall 2019.
-Residents started the inaugural year in the Mass General Next-Gen PSTP program in July 2020.
-The program is led by Program Director Jay Vyas, MD, PhD (Medicine) in tandem with Program Manager Rebecca Ward, PhD (Medicine) and an Internal Steering Committee including Ruanne Barnabas, MBChB, DPhil (Chief, Division of Infectious Diseases), Amy Barczak, MD (Medicine), Marcia Goldberg, MD (Medicine), Joren Madsen, MD, DPhil (Surgery), and Bruce Walker, MD (Ragon Institute).
+Residents started the inaugural year of the MGH Next-Gen PSTP program in July 2020.
+The program is led by Program Director Jay Vyas, MD, PhD (Medicine) in tandem with Program Manager Rebecca Ward, PhD (Medicine) and an Internal Steering Committee including Ruanne Barnabas, MBChB, DPhil (Chief, Division of Infectious Diseases), Amy Barczak, MD (Medicine), Marcia Goldberg, MD (Medicine), and Joren Madsen, MD, DPhil (Surgery).

 The Mass General Next-Gen PSTP’s mission is to train residents to be physician-scientists who can advance medical science in infectious diseases and immunology from basic science to clinical investigation.
 The program brings together the Departments of Medicine and Surgery to provide a research mechanism for up to 3 interested residents per year.